 It is not known how many people lost their lives due to the bombing but it has been estimated to be well over half a million people.

 April-March 1974, Cambodia – Young government army soldiers. — Image by © Patrick Chauvel/Sygma/Corbis

-The US backed coup of 1970 began the civil war.
+The military coup which deposed Sihanouk and replaced him with General Lon Nol in 1970 began the civil war.
 At that time the Khmer Rouge were being trained and assisted by the North Vietnamese.
 The North Vietnamese took over the airport of Siem Reap on the 8th June 1970, this also meant that the temples of Angkor, just north of Siem Reap were occupied as well.
 From then until 1975 the front line was only 1km from the Grand Angkor Hotel, the former Raffles, which was being used as a headquarters for the Khmer Republic Army.

 By the time the Khmer Rouge were ousted from power in 1979, the ancient temples were boobie-trapped and their grounds sewn with landmines.
 All the Wats in Siem Reap had been desecrated, the monks who hadn’t escaped the country were either executed or forced to disrobe.
 All educated people who came to the attention of the Khmer Rouge had been executed, even people who wore glasses were suspected of being educated and also executed.
 But the war raging around Siem Reap did not end in 1979.
 As late as 1994, villagers and teachers were still being executed by the Khmer Rouge in Siem Reap province and some 30 thousand lost their homes in one incident alone.

 The war did not come to an end until 1999 when the last of the Khmer Rouge were disbanded.

 From 1965 until 1999, Cambodians were not safe in their homes.